immersive-web/layers/details.md

+### Additional changes
+* Introduce a concept of "image source" for layers and a way to create / request image sources from the UA;
+* Optionally, change [XRWebGLLayer](https://immersive-web.github.io/webxr/#xrwebgllayer-interface) to comply with the new concepts of XRLayer and image source.
+Or, we can leave it as is and replace it with a different layer once we are ready.

+#### Additions to XRLayer / XRLayerInit
+Some common properties and methods could be added to XRLayer / XRLayerInit.
+See [here](details.md) for more details.

+#### Layer image source
+Layers require image source that is used for the rendering.
+In order to achieve maximum performance and to avoid extra texture copies, the image sources might be implemented as direct compositor swapchains under-the-hood.
+See [here](details.md) for more details.

+#### Optional changes to XRWebGLLayer
+Once image source concept is introduced, shouldn't we modify XRWebGLLayer to use it instead of explicit reference to framebuffer or texture array (for the XRWebGLArrayLayer)?
+By doing this, we could avoid introducing an extra XRWebGLArrayLayer type for multiview support in this case.
+Alternatively, we can introduce a new layer type.

 ### Proposed types of layers
 Not all layers are going to be supported by all hardware/browsers.
 We would need to figure out the bare minimum of layer types to be supported.
 I have the following ones in mind: the transparent or opaque quadrilateral, cubemap, cylindrical and equirect layers.
 Additionally, we might want to replace the `XRWebGLLayer` by the another layer that uses image source instead of an opaque framebuffer.